Sugiuma/Air-Quality/filter_types.md

 * High-quality air purifiers use **activated carbon filters** or **HEPA + carbon combo filters** to remove VOCs.
 * In polluted cities, VOCs contribute significantly to **indoor air quality deterioration**, especially during times of outdoor smog.

----

-Let me know if you'd like a chart showing **VOC levels in different environments** or how to choose a purifier based on VOC filtering capabilities.

 ### 🧼 What is **HEPA**?

 **HEPA** stands for **High-Efficiency Particulate Air** filter — a specialized filter designed to trap very fine airborne particles.

----

 ### 🔍 **How HEPA Works**